School District of Palm Beach County

 - Melissa Patterson, Principal of John I. Leonard High School

 The Masterboard process (Fig. 2) establishes a dedicated meeting time, four times per year, for school leaders to identify and address disproportionate enrollment rates in advanced courses and dual enrollment.
-It provides an “equity check” of course enrollment data against school enrollment data — a more relevant comparison for schools than district or state comparisons.
+It provides an “access and opportunity check” of course enrollment data against school enrollment data — a more relevant comparison for schools than district or state comparisons.
 While the process has some fundamental structures in place, it is malleable enough to meet the needs of specific school contexts.
 Each meeting focuses on a different aspect of the Plan- Do-Study-Act cycle.

 The Masterboard gives school leaders the space to assess gaps in exposure opportunities and targeted support needed by specific students and subgroups.
 Attrition rates are tracked to see which students are changing their courses, which student groups have the highest and lowest attrition rates, and which instructors have the highest and lowest attrition rates.
 It is then used to identify which students, subject areas, educators, or classrooms need additional support and resources.
 The process also effectively eliminates reliance on assessment data from the Florida State Assessment (FSA) as a “gatekeeper” for students to access advanced courses if they have the desire to pursue it.

-To ensure students and teachers would be successful with expanded access to accelerated courses and coursework, the district began training teachers a full year before implementation to address the second pillar of the Equity Framework: instruction.
+To ensure students and teachers would be successful with expanded access to accelerated courses and coursework, the district began training teachers a full year before implementation to address the second pillar of the access and opportunity Framework: instruction.
 Teachers received content-specific professional learning for AP, International Baccalaureate (IB), or AICE courses.
 Additionally, roundtables were created where teachers could share resources virtually and meet twice a year to share best practices and approaches for scaffolding and meeting the needs of all students.
 Students were also supported through Advancement Via Individual Determination (AVID) courses, which teach problem-solving and critical thinking skills, resulting in more confidence to tackle rigorous advanced course offerings.

-The district also provided two additional professional learning opportunities — Racial Equity Institute and Courageous Conversations to help bolster the mindset shift needed to address instructional changes in the classroom.
+The district also provided two additional professional learning opportunities — Racial access and opportunity Institute and Courageous Conversations to help bolster the mindset shift needed to address instructional changes in the classroom.
 They also trained school staff to create more collaborative environments, how to focus on student engagement and participation, and improve plans for differentiation.
 These sessions were required for district leadership and principals, strongly suggested for assistant principals, and made available for teachers and community leaders.
 The district and school leaders kept themselves accountable by reporting progress on student-centered instruction and support to the School Board and the public.

 With a diverse community of learners in mind, schools began to leverage the rigor of existing programs such as AICE and AP courses and utilize the on-site capabilities of staff in the form of bilingual teachers.
 Although the final exams are in English, SDPBC found that advanced coursework can be more accessible to students when taught in their native language, increasing access to the content by eliminating the language barrier.
 John I. Leonard High School, a public high school in Palm Beach County, currently teaches some AICE and AP courses in Spanish and has a plan to offer some advanced courses in Creole to better serve their Haitian student population.
 This strategy helps schools focus on the full potential in each student, not their circumstances or other barriers.